 [caption id="attachment_46731" align="alignnone" width="960"] TV Tower in Tashkent, Uzbekistan | Attribution: Lukas Bischoff via Canva[/caption]

-The city of Tashkent was conquered by the Russians in 1865 where previously, there was a small community of Bukharan Jews living in a special quarter there.
-Russian rule improved the legal status of the Jews, and many Jews from neighboring Bukhara consequently settled in Tashkent.
-Although Jews from European Russia were prohibited from settling in Tashkent under czarist rule, a small community of Russian Jews who belonged to categories permitted to settle outside the Paleof Settlement was formed there during the second half of the 19th century.
+In 1865, the city of Tashkent was conquered by the Russians, and the small community of Bukharan Jews living there at the time saw an improvement in their legal status.
+This led to a surge of Jews from neighboring Bukhara settling in Tashkent.
+Despite the Czarist rule prohibiting Jews from European Russia from settling in Tashkent, a small community of Russian Jews who belonged to categories that could settle outside the Pale of Settlement was formed during the latter half of the 19th century.